 Bimatoprost Cure for Hypertension

 Various eye diseases are becoming more common nowadays.
 Vision problems affect people of different ages.
-One of the common ophthalmic ailments is ocular hypertension.
-This problem is characterized by an increase in eye pressure to levels exceeding 27 mm.
-Most often, this problem is encountered by older ones, and sometimes people belong to the middle age category.
+Ocular hypertension is a common ophthalmic ailment.
+This problem is characterised by an increase in eye pressure to levels exceeding 27 mm.
+Most often, this problem is encountered by older people, though sometimes middle-aged people experience it.

 Symptoms of Ocular Hypertension

-The word ocular hypertension is a severe chronic disease of the eye, which is characterized by a periodic or systematic rise in intraocular pressure (IOP), which occurs due to increase in the level of aqueous humour in the anterior and posterior chambers of the eye.
-As per studies done, it is very difficult to know the exact causes of the development of the disease so far failed in any of the cases.
-It should be emphasized that this type of disorder, as it appears from nowhere, is often able to disappear without a trace.
+The word ocular hypertension is a severe chronic disease of the eye, which is characterised by a periodic or systematic rise in intraocular pressure (IOP), which occurs due to an increase in the level of aqueous humour in the anterior and posterior chambers of the eye.
+According to studies, it is very difficult to determine the exact causes of the disease; so far, no case has succeeded.
+It should be emphasised that this type of disorder, as it appears from nowhere, is often able to disappear without a trace.

-High pressure in your eye, also known as Glaucoma, can lead to pain from pressure in your eye and then can eventually harm your eyesight.
+High pressure in your eye, also known as Glaucoma, can cause pain and eventually harm your eyesight.

-In most cases, increased intraocular pressure is a cause for concern for people with ocular hypertension, here are a few factors mentioned below that determines the development of glaucoma:
+In most cases, increased intraocular pressure is a cause for concern for people with ocular hypertension.
+Here are a few factors mentioned below that determine the development of glaucoma:

-• The pressure inside the eye is higher than 21 mm is measured in one or both eyes at two or more visit to the ophthalmologist.
-The pressure inside the eye is measured by using an instrument known as a tonometer.
+• The pressure inside the eye is higher than 21 mm is measured in one or both eyes at two or more visits to the ophthalmologist.
+The pressure inside the eye is measured with an instrument called a tonometer.

 • To determine other possibilities of ocular hypertension, an eye specialist evaluates whether your drainage system called the “angle”; is open or closed.
 The angle is analysed using a technique known as gonioscopy.
-This method involves using tonometer to check the drainage angles in your eyes to observe if they are wide open, narrowed or closed.
+This method involves using a tonometer to check the drainage angles in your eyes and observe whether they are wide open, narrowed, or closed.

 • There are no symptoms of any eye disease.
-Some eye diseases can increase pressure inside the eye.
+Some eye diseases can increase intraocular pressure.

-As mentioned above, increased intraocular pressure may be the result of other eye diseases.
+As mentioned above, increased intraocular pressure may be due to other eye diseases.
 However, this document, ocular hypertension mainly refers to an increase in intraocular pressure without any damage to the optic nerve or loss of vision.
-Glaucoma at the first stage of occurrence is very difficult to detect since it does not show its obvious signs.
+In its early stages, glaucoma is very difficult to detect because it does not show obvious signs.
 Patients may experience blurred vision after physical exertion, heaviness and fatigue in the eyes, headaches and excessive moisture on the eyeball.

 Studies on Ocular Hypertension

-As of 2013, an estimated 2.2 million people in the United States had glaucoma, and more than 120 thousand people are officially declared they have lost their vision due to this disease.
-This analytical data indicates to identify and seriously take care of people who are developing symptoms of glaucoma, especially with ocular hypertension.
+As of 2013, an estimated 2.2 million people in the United States had glaucoma, and more than 120 thousand people were officially declared they have lost their vision due to this disease.
+This analytical data indicates that it is necessary to identify and seriously take care of people who are developing symptoms of glaucoma, especially with ocular hypertension.

 Studies show that in the United States alone, 3–6 million people, including 4–10% of the population over 40, have an intraocular pressure of 21 mmHg or higher, with no visible signs of glaucomatous damage using current tests.

-Studies over the past 20 years have helped characterize people with ocular hypertension.
-Recent data on people with ocular hypertension from a study of the treatment of ocular hypertension have shown that on average, they estimate the risk of developing glaucoma over 5 years by an average of 10%.
-This risk can be reduced to 5% (a 50% reduction in risk) if the eye pressure is reduced with medication or laser surgery.
-However, the risk maybe even less than 1% per year due to significantly improved methods for detecting glaucomatous damage.
-These studies may allow the treatment to start much earlier before the loss of vision loss.
+Studies over the past 20 years have helped characterise people with ocular hypertension.
+Recent data on people with ocular hypertension from a study of the treatment of ocular hypertension have shown that, on average, they estimate the risk of developing glaucoma over 5 years by an average of 10%.
+This risk can be reduced to 5% (a 50% reduction) if eye pressure is lowered with medication or laser surgery.
+However, the risk may be even less than 1% per year due to significantly improved methods for detecting glaucomatous damage.
+These studies may allow treatment to start much earlier, before vision loss.
 Future research will help further assess this risk for developing glaucoma.
-People suffer from eye hypertension 10 to 15 times more often than common open-angle glaucoma, a common form of glaucoma.
+People suffer from eye hypertension 10 to 15 times more often than from common open-angle glaucoma, a common form of glaucoma.

 Treatment of Ocular Hypertension

-Researchers suggest that glaucoma patients being treated with bimatoprost who experienced Inter ocular pressure elevation during therapy may benefit from switching to 0.01% bimatoprost.
-Careprost eye drop contains bimatoprost ophthalmic solution as an active ingredient approved by an FDA to treat Glaucoma or IOP (interocular pressure) condition.
+Researchers suggest that glaucoma patients receiving bimatoprost who experience intraocular pressure elevation during therapy may benefit from switching to 0.01% bimatoprost.
+Careprost eye drop contains bimatoprost ophthalmic solution as an active ingredient approved by the FDA to treat Glaucoma or IOP (intraocular pressure) condition.
 It is prescribed for open eye glaucoma and to lower hypertension in the eyes.
-This eye drop can help you keep your sight by lowering the pressure in your eye and stopping eye pain.
-You can buy careprost online from reputed online pharmacy at an affordable price.
+This eye drop can help you maintain your vision by lowering eye pressure and relieving eye pain.
+You can buy careprost online from a reputable online pharmacy at an affordable price.